GDPR : How Plivo is preparing to protect your data

 - The right to erasure of their personal information from your systems, and third-party systems to which this data may have been propagated.

 - The right to restrict processing of their personal data.

 - The right to data portability.

 - The right to object to further processing of their personal data.

-The GDPR requires businesses to take necessary measures to ensure a high level of information security.
-If you save or process the personal data of EU citizens, then you are accountable for securing this data as per industry best practices.
+The GDPR requires businesses to take measures to ensure a high level of information security.
+If you save or process the personal data of EU citizens, you are accountable for securing this data per industry best practices.

 Access logs should be maintained for operations carried out on the personal data of EU citizens.
 Any data breach must be communicated to impacted users quickly and transparently.